martinrvisser/valkey-audit/README.md

 # Valkey Audit Module

 This module provides comprehensive auditing capabilities for Valkey servers.
-It allows logging of various event types to different output protocols with configurable formatting.
+It allows logging of various event types to different output protocols and destinations with configurable formatting.

 ## Features

-- **Multiple logging protocols**: File system and Syslog support
+- **Multiple logging protocols**: file system, syslog support and TCP support
-- **Configurable formats**: Text, JSON, and CSV output formats
+- **Configurable formats**: text, JSON, and CSV output formats
-- **Selective event auditing**: Configure which events to audit
+- **Selective event auditing**: configure which events to audit
-- **Command payload options**: Control whether and how much of command payloads to include
+- **Command payload options**: control whether and how much of a command payloads to include in the audit message

 ## Build Instructions